'Fantastic' Fernandes can lead Man Utd back to the top - Costinha | Goal.com

 United were in the market for a combative midfielder but were unable to strike a deal with Costinha's club at the time, Dynamo Moscow, given he had only moved to Russia six months previously.

-It marked the second occasion on which a potential transfer to the Premier League had fallen through after his former boss at Porto, Jose Mourinho, attempted to bring him to Chelsea after he was appointed Blues manager in 2004
+It marked the second occasion on which a potential transfer to the Premier League had fallen through for Costinha, after his former boss at Porto, Jose Mourinho, attempted to bring him to Stamford Bridge after being appointed Chelsea manager in 2004

 "If Claude was playing, I wouldn’t have been happy, and if I was playing, then Claude wouldn’t have been happy.
-Jose would have been happy because he could have two players he trusts!
+Jose would have been happy because he would have had two players he trusts!

 "Porto didn’t allow me to leave anyway.
 That summer, Jose Antonio Camacho also made an offer from Real Madrid for Ricardo Carvalho and myself, but I didn’t go there either.